gitter-lab/metl-pub/foldseek/README.md

 Coverage threshold 0.9 generated 157 clusters.
 The output file formats are the same as the Foldseek outputs.

+## RCSB alignment
+Four of the structures used for METL-Local modeling had Foldseek matches at coverage threshold 0.5.
+The [RCSB alignment](https://www.rcsb.org/alignment) website was used with the TM-align alignment method to align the similar structure from METL-Global pretraining and the structure used with METL-Local.
+Images of the aligned structures and a table of the alignment statistics (`rcsb-align.tsv`) were saved.

 ## Foldseek default settings
 ```
 # foldseek easy-cluster --help